-We hope to engage seabird citizen scientists in a monitoring effort that is very simple yet informative from April - August.
+The North Coast Seabird Protection Network (NCSPN) hopes to engage seabird citizen scientists in a monitoring effort that is very simple yet informative.
 Data collection at 8 locations in the Trinidad area will help inform scientists about seabird use of the rocks and seas around Trinidad, and allow for comparisons between citizen scientist data and more typical data.

 Seabird citizen scientists will also help identify seabird disturbance events.
 Seabirds are extremely vulnerable to human disturbance events, often flushing from their nests exposing their eggs or chicks to predators and after repeated disturbance events seabirds can abandon their nests or chicks, with severe disturbance events causing entire seabird colonies to abandon their nests and chicks.
 Little is known about the impacts of human activity on seabirds around Trinidad.

 The data collected as part of this project will be used to:

 - Assess how seabirds respond to the dynamic marine environment and change over time

 - Compare "citizen science" data with "professionally collected" data, or cross-validation